dimorinny/react-redux-starter/README.md

 > **redux-promise-middleware** simple promise middleware with type to reducer support

-> **Radium** is a set of tools to manage inline styles on React elements.
-It gives you powerful styling capabilities without CSS

 > **redux-router** is a redux bindings for React Router

 #### Development dependencies